 Isn't that marvelous?
 Wouldn't you like to be there?
 Wouldn't you like to meet Jesus who gave His all for YOU?
 You can.
 It's your choice.

-I believe, that if you've taken the time to read all the way through this page, God is calling you to be one of His chosen people, to love Him and to obey Him.
+I believe, that if you have taken the time to read all the way through this page, God is calling you to be one of His chosen people, to love Him and to obey Him.
 Will you answer the call?

 If you have not yet accepted Jesus Christ as your personal Savior, or if you would like to renew your commitment to Him, will you do so now?
 The Spirit and Bride say "Come!"
 Jesus says "Come!"
 If you will, then pray this prayer in your own words,